rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

     ...
 {% endhighlight %}

-- The osapi\_compute service is defined in nova.openstack.compute.wsgi.py with a simple init\_application method.
-This let's us know that nova.openstack.compute will be the home of our API methods.

-- The Call then looks for the live\_migration call in the built list of routes by the nova.openstack.compute.wsgi service.
+The *osapi_compute* service is defined in *nova.openstack.compute.wsgi.py* with a simple *init_application* method.
+This tells us that *nova.openstack.compute* is the home of the API methods.
+The operation then looks for the *live_migration* call in the built-in list of routes within the *nova.openstack.compute.wsgi* service.
 These routes are defined and tell us where to look for the API method that handles this action.

+#### Exploration 3

+The following code leads us into *nova.api.openstack.compute.migrate_server.py* and into the *_migrate_live* method because the WSGI action passed from nova-client is `os-migrateLive`.

 *nova.api.openstack.compute.routes* ->
 {% highlight python %}